crnkofe/client_python/README.md

 # Prometheus Python Client

-The official Python client for [Prometheus](https://prometheus.io).
+A fork of official Python client for [Prometheus](https://prometheus.io).

+This fork contains a few bugfixes and enhancements that make client usable inside Debian-based Docker containers:
+* process stat reader was fixed to use correct /proc/$pid/stat entries
+* process stat reader aggregates child process stats in addition to its own
+* system-level cpu/mem metrics were added (ie. `*_system_*` infix)

 ## Installation